The Falconeer: Release

 Wired Productions agreed to publish the game in early 2019.
 A beta for the game was released for PC players in October 2020.
 The game was released on November 10, 2020 for Windows, Xbox One, and as a launch title for Xbox Series X and Series S.

 On December 22, 2020 a named update was released called the Kraken, which addressed some of the criticisms regarding difficulty and open world activities, adding exploration missions and wreck dive missions that included monstrous events.
 It was made available for Xbox Game Pass subscribers on February 4, 2021.
 On the same day, Sala released a downloadable content pack named The Hunter, which adds additional outfits, a new weapon, and a dragon into the game.
 The game was released for Amazon Luna on June 17, 2021.

 An enhanced version of the game, titled The Falconeer: Warrior Edition was announced in May 2021 and was released for PlayStation 4, PlayStation 5 and Nintendo Switch on August 5, 2021.

 Reception

 The game initially received mixed or average reviews upon release according to review aggregator Metacritic.
 Critics generally liked the game's setting, lore and graphics.
 However, criticisms were directed at the game's combat and the lack of meaningful activities in its open world.
 The Warrior Edition which was launched August 5 and included major improvements, all previous DLC and new DLC titled 'Edge of the World' was received much more favourably with the Switch release reaching a Metacritic score of 80/100.

 The game received a BAFTA game award nomination for Best Debut Game in March 2021.

+Spin-off

+A spin-off game titled Bulwark: Falconeer Chronicles was released on March 26, 2024.
+Unlike The Falconeer, Bulwark is a city-builder and an exploration game which tasks players to journey across a post-apocalyptic waterworld named the "Great Ursee" and rebuild a fallen civilization.